cgwire/kitsu/docs/nft/README.md

 ![Breakdown asset type](../img/getting-started/breakdown_asset_menu_type.png)

-You can fill the asset breakdown page the same way as the NFT Collections.
-First, select one or more assets on the left part and then add the right part's elements.
+You can complete the asset breakdown page the same way you did the NFT Collections.
+First, select one or more assets on the left and then add the elements on the right.

 ::: details Create a Breakdown List from a CSV File

 You may already have your breakdown list ready in a spreadsheet file.
-With Kitsu, you have two ways to import it; the first is to import a .`csv` file directly, the second is to copy-paste your data directly into Kitsu.
+With Kitsu, you have two ways to import it: the first is to import a .csv file directly, and the second is to copy-paste your data directly into Kitsu.

 First, save your spreadsheet as a `.csv` file following Kitsu's recommendation.

 Click on the **import** button ![Import button](../img/getting-started/import.png)

-A pop-up window **Import data from a CSV** opens, click on **Browse** to pick your `.csv` file.
+A pop-up window **Import data from a CSV** opens.
+Click on **Browse** to pick your `.csv` file.

 ![Breakdown import csv file](../img/getting-started/import_breakdown_csv_file.png)

 To see the result, click on the **Preview** button.

-You can check and adjust the name of the columns with the preview of your data.
+You can check and adjust the name of the columns by previewing your data.

 NB: the **Episode** column is only mandatory for a **TV Show** production.

 ![Breakdown import Preview](../img/getting-started/import_breakdown_preview.png)

-Once everything is good, click on the **Confirm** button to import your data into Kitsu.
+Once everything is good, click the **Confirm** button to import your data into Kitsu.

 Now, you have your breakdown imported into Kitsu.

 ![Breakdown import Preview](../img/getting-started/breakdown_general_bulk_select_full.png)
 :::

-::: details Create a Breakdown List by Copy / Pasting a Spreadsheet File
+::: details Create a Breakdown List by Copying / Pasting a Spreadsheet File

-Open your spreadsheet, select your data and copy them.
+Open your spreadsheet, select your data, and copy them.

 ![Import copy data](../img/getting-started/import_copypas_breakdown.png)

-Then, go back to the breakdown page on Kitsu, and click on the **Import** icon
+Then, go back to the breakdown page on Kitsu and click on the **Import** icon
 ![Import Icon](../img/getting-started/import.png).

-A pop-up window **Import data from a CSV** opens, click on the **Paste a CSV data** tab.
+A pop-up window **Import data from a CSV** opens; click on the **Paste a CSV data** tab.

 ![Import data copy paste tab](../img/getting-started//import_breakdown_csv_file.png)

 You can paste your previously selected data and see the result with the **Preview** button.

 ![Import data copy paste data](../img/getting-started/import_breakdown_preview.png)

-You can check and adjust the name of the columns with the preview of your data.
+You can check and adjust the name of the columns by previewing your data.

 NB: the **Episode** column is only mandatory for a **TV Show** production.

 ![Import data copy paste data](../img/getting-started/import_breakdown_preview.png)

-Once everything is good, click on the **Confirm** button to import your data into Kitsu.
+Once everything is good, click the **Confirm** button to import your data into Kitsu.

-Now, you have all your assets imported into Kitsu.
+Now, all your assets have been imported into Kitsu.

 ![Import data copy paste data](../img/getting-started/breakdown_general_bulk_select_full.png)
 :::

 ## Introduction to Asset State: Ready For

-Most of the time, you don't need to wait for all the tasks of an asset to be validated to use it on a NFT Collection task.
+Most of the time, you don't need to wait for an asset's tasks to be validated to use it on an NFT Collection task.

 For example, when an asset is validated at the **Concept** stage, it can be used for the **Storyboard** stage.
 Then, when it's validated at the **Modeling** stage, you can use it for the **Layout** stage and so on.

-That's exactly what the asset state **Ready For** is doing, let you know the state of the tasks of an asset compare it's usability for the NFT Collection tasks.
+That's exactly what the asset state **Ready For** is doing: let you know the state of the tasks of an asset and compare its usability for the NFT collection tasks.

-Now that we have filled our breakdown, we know exactly which asset is used on every NFT Collection.
+Now that we have filled out our breakdown, we know which asset is used on every NFT Collection.

-First we need to define the state of an asset compare to it's task status.
-You can modify the **Ready for** by click on a cell, you will see a dropdown menu with the NFT Collection task.
+First, we need to define an asset's state relative to its task status.
+You can modify the **Ready for** by clicking on a cell.
+You will see a dropdown menu with the NFT Collection task.

 ![Asset Status](../img/getting-started/asset_status.png)